priyanshuuranjan/Fertilizer-Shop-admin/README.md

 - **Frontend**:
   - React.js (for building the user interface)
   - Redux Toolkit (for state management)
-  - Tailwind CSS (for responsive and customizable styling)
+  - CSS (for responsive and customizable styling)

 - **Backend**:
   - Node.js (JavaScript runtime)